Roustalski/au-demos/modular-ts/README.md

   ```
 6. Browse to [http://localhost:8080](http://localhost:8080) to see the app.

-Alternatively, if you wish to see changes as you make them, run the ```gulp watch``` task in a new console window and browse to [http://localhost:9000](http://localhost:9000).
+7. Aditionally, if you wish to see changes as you make them, run the ```gulp watch``` task in a new console window and browse to [http://localhost:9000](http://localhost:9000).
+The avengers module will still connect to the server running on :8080.